Has Anyone Walked the Great Wall of China?

 The first Chinese to walk the entire Great Wall were Dong Yaohui, Wu Deyu and Zhang Yuanhua.
 From 4 May 1984 to 24 September 1985, Dong Yaohui, together with Wu Deyu and Zhang Yuanhua, crossed the Gobi Desert, spent 508 days in the open air, and finally managed to reach the end of the Great Wall at Jiayuguan, completing the first expedition to the Great Wall.

-For those who are up for the challenge of walking the entire Great Wall of China, there are many resources available to make the journey possible or at least getting to the most parts of the wall.
-There are organized tailor-made tours of China that take hikers along various sections of the wall, allowing them to experience the beauty and grandeur of the wall while also providing support and guidance all along the way.
+For those who are up for the challenge of walking the entire Great Wall of China, we provide Great Wall of China tours to make the journey possible or at least getting to the most parts of the wall.
+We also offer organized tailor-made tours of China that take hikers along various sections of the wall, allowing them to experience the beauty and grandeur of the wall while also providing support and guidance all along the way.